Weighted Contrastive Learning for Anomaly-Aware Time-Series Forecasting: Introduction

 \section{Introduction}

-Accurate forecasting of ATM cash withdrawals is critical for cash logistics and service continuity \cite{rafi2020atm, assaf2025structural}.
-Modern ATM networks produce multivariate time series with strong seasonal patterns and occasional abrupt shifts due to events such as crises, outages, or local disruptions.
-These anomalies induce distribution shifts that can degrade forecaster performance, leading to shortages or inefficiencies.
+Accurate forecasting of ATM cash withdrawals is critical for cash logistics and service continuity \cite{rafi2020atm,assaf2025structural}, where forecasting errors directly translate into service outages or capital inefficiency; this gap incurs concrete operational costs.

+ATM networks produce multivariate time series with strong, learnable seasonal structure.
+Modern deep forecasters exploit this structure effectively, achieving low error on stationary test sets \cite{zhao2026survey}.
+Yet cash demand is occasionally disrupted by sudden, high-magnitude events, local crises, payment outages, and coordinated withdrawal behavior that induce sharp shifts in distribution.
+These anomalous situations are rare enough to be underrepresented in training data but severe enough to have a significant operational impact when they occur.
+The result is a class of deployment failures that standard train/test splits are ill-equipped to expose: a model that appears production-ready on held-out normal data but fails precisely when reliable forecasting matters most.

+A natural response to a shift in data after deployment is post-hoc adaptation: fine-tuning the deployed model on new data.
+Although the model will learn new patterns, they may not be permanent; they could be caused by some anomalous situation, and the situation may return to its normal state.
+In practice, simply finetuning models leads to catastrophic forgetting, meaning forgetting the normal situation.
+In other words, the model recovers performance under anomalies at the cost of substantially degraded accuracy during normal operation.

-State-of-the-art deep forecasters (e.g., Transformers, frequency-domain models) \cite{eldele2024label, franceschi2019unsupervised, trirat2024universal, yang2022unsupervised} perform well on normal data but struggle to maintain reliable performance when the data distribution shifts due to rare or anomalous events.
-Contrastive learning \cite{hu2024comprehensive, park2024selfsupervised} can improve representation generalization by aligning similar inputs, but strict alignment of normal and anomaly-augmented samples may suppress anomaly signals needed for accurate forecasts in anomalous situations.
+State-of-the-art deep forecasters (e.g., Transformers, frequency-domain models) \cite{eldele2024label,franceschi2019unsupervised,trirat2024universal,yang2022unsupervised,qiu2026dbloss,wang2026time,wu2022timesnet} perform well on normal data but struggle to maintain reliable performance when the data distribution shifts due to rare or anomalous events.
+Contrastive learning \cite{hu2024comprehensive,park2024selfsupervised} can improve representation generalization by aligning similar inputs, but strict alignment of normal and anomaly-augmented samples may suppress anomaly signals needed for accurate forecasts in anomalous situations.
 A method is required that balances stability with sensitivity to anomalous changes, meaning it should forecast accurately during normal periods and still perform well when the data suddenly changes due to anomalies.

-We propose \textbf{Weighted-Contrastive Anomaly-Aware Adaptation (WECA)}, a training objective that applies weighted contrastive learning to softly align normal and augmented sequences, preserving anomaly-relevant distinctions.
-Experiments on a large-scale ATM dataset (1.3k ATMs, two years) show that WECA improves SMAPE on anomaly-affected data while maintaining accuracy on normal periods.
+We propose Weighted-Contrastive Anomaly-Aware Adaptation (\textbf{WECA}), a training objective that applies weighted contrastive learning to softly align normal and augmented sequences, preserving anomaly-relevant distinctions.
+Experiments on a large-scale ATM dataset (1.3k ATMs over 2 years) show that WECA improves SMAPE on anomaly-affected data while maintaining accuracy during normal periods.

 \textbf{Contributions:} (1) Formalize anomaly-aware forecasting as learning representations that are both invariant to benign variations and sensitive to anomalies.
 (2) Introduce a weighted contrastive loss that controls alignment strength, enabling a tunable invariance–sensitivity trade-off.
 (3) Demonstrate improved accuracy under distribution shifts on real-world cash-demand forecasting data without degrading normal performance.